bonny-mwenda/bc-10-exercises/README.md

 ## Day 2
 A simple application that gives Nairobi's five day weather forecast for every three hours using a Public API.
 The API used is the OpenWeatherMap, and the response is in JSON format.
 Python's `requests` library is used to send the GET request.

+## Day 3
+This folder contains a simple web page where boot campers can rate their experience at Andela.
+The rating considers Andela facilities and the help/assistance provided by the facilitators.